L – Arginine

 What is L Arginine used for?

-L-arginine is a nonessential amino acid that may play an important role in the treatment of heart disease due to its block arterial plaque buildup, blood clots, platelet clumping, and to increase blood flow through the coronary artery.
+L-arginine is a nonessential amino acid that may play an important role in the nutritional support of heart condition due to its block arterial plaque buildup, blood clots, platelet clumping, and to increase blood flow through the coronary artery.

 What does l arginine do sexually?